aapaolaza/UCIVIT-WebIntCap/README.md

 *

 ###Contact###
-For questions, or help using this tool, contact Aitor Apaolaza (aitos.apaolaza - AT - manchester.ac.uk)
+For questions, or help using this tool, contact Aitor Apaolaza (aitor.apaolaza - AT - manchester.ac.uk)